 2# Things change really fast in a tech environment.
 Products get constantly updated and the ability to keep learning and get adapted to new changes is really important.

-3# Speaking with customers located in differents countries makes you aware of the importance of paying attention to time zones, different needs and market requirements.
+3# Speaking with customers located in different countries makes you aware of the importance of paying attention to time zones, different needs and market requirements.

 4# Customer success is about building relationships and exceeding clients expectations by liaising with them to understand what their needs and challenges truly are.